AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

-## WARNING
+## WARNING!
-Simple Windows Hardening is intended for the home environment.
+Simple Windows Hardening (SWH) is intended for the home environment.
 It is assumed that users avoid configuring security features commonly used in Enterprises, such as GPO or AppLocker.
-The settings applied by those security features can tamper with Simple Windows Hardening (more info available in the section "Software  incompatibilities").
+The settings applied by those security features can tamper with SWH (more info available in the section "Software  incompatibilities").
+If necessary, the home Administrators can block GPedit functionality on the concrete user account via Windows Registry:

+Windows Registry Editor Version 5.00

+[HKEY_CURRENT_USER\Software\Policies\Microsoft\MMC\\{8FC0B734-A0E1-11D1-A7D3-0000F87571E3}]

+"Restrict_Run"=dword:00000001

 # Simple Windows Hardening ver.
 2.1.1.1 - July 2023 - added support for Windows 11 22H2 and later versions
 https://github.com/AndyFul/Hard_Configurator/raw/master/Simple%20Windows%20Hardening/SimpleWindowsHardening_2111.zip